Texas Execution Information Center

 In 1973, Texas passed a new statue to standardize the way the death penalty was assessed.
 Juries quickly began imposing death sentences under the new statute, and death row began filling up again in 1974.

-In 1977, Texas adopted lethal injection as its means of execution.
+In 1977, Texas adopted lethal injection as its means of execution, adopting a three-drug protocol developed by medical examiner Jay Chapman and anesthesiologist Stanley Deutsch for the state of Oklahoma.
 The first lethal injection was given on 7 December 1982.

 1982-1991: Lethal Injection Begins